vtex/shoreline/styleguides/admin/documentation/form/numeric-stepper.md

 ## Variations

-### Unit Multiplier
+### Step Multiplier

 The NumericStepper has two buttons: one to increment the value and the other to decrement.
-By default, you can increase or decrease the value one by one, but you can also set a `unitMultiplier`, so the value will increase or decrease according to the multiplier defined.
+By default, you can increase or decrease the value one by one, but you can also set a `step`, so the value will increase or decrease according to the multiplier defined.

 ```jsx
 import { ThemeProvider, NumericStepper } from '@vtex/admin-ui'